RAJESH RAM: KALA AKSHAR BHAINS BARABAR

 2007

 A tinge of cynicism may be discerned in Ram’s experience as an adult, his frustrations with having to grapple with, and in a city necessarily attempt to communicate in, a language that is not his own is seen in ‘A, B, C, D..’
-Where language is likened to a swarm of bees that create a deafening buzz around a earless, immobile and alienated man.
+Where language is likened to a swarm of bees that create a deafening buzz around an earless, immobile and alienated man.”